Gallie83/PP4-Django/Readme.md

 # Debugging

 ## Available Times
-* While making this website encountered many problems.
+* While making this website I encountered many problems.
 The problem that I spent the most time figuring out was how to use only have the available times as options to book private sessions.
 I was able to display the available times in the dropdown menu, but whenever I would try to submit the form it would say that the form is invalid.

 * I was using a model form connected to the bookings model.
 I tried to set the fields required to false but the form was still invalid.

 ![Debug times image](readme-images/debug-times.png)

 * I managed to get the form to work by only having the 'slot' field in the model form.

 ![Times Fix image](readme-images/times-fix.png)

 ## Date Form and Booking Form
 * My main intention with the functionality for this webiste is that the user would first choose the date they wanted to have a private session, and then they would be able to see what times were available based on their choice.
 I decided to carry this out by having the user complete two forms to book a session, the first would be where they choose a date and the second would be where the available times are displayed.
 Carrying the chosen date from one form to another proved to be more difficult than expected.

 * First I tried to store the first date chosen as a javascript variable which would then be called upon when the second form would load.
-This would not work however as I had the two forms on seperate templates so the javascript variable kept reseting when I would open the next page.
+This would not work however as I had the two forms on seperate templates so the javascript variable kept resetting when I would open the next page.

 ![Javascript Variable image](readme-images/js-variable.png)

 * I then changed my approach and changed how my booking form was set up.
 I initially had the Slot field as its own model, where I had all the slot times as model instances that the Booking model would point as a foreign key when making a booking.

 ![Old Model image](readme-images/old-model.png)

 * I changed this to a tuple of times that would be available everyday.
 I also changed the datefield to a charfield.

 ![New Model image](readme-images/new-model.png)

 * I then took the input of the date form using [Djangos Sessions](https://docs.djangoproject.com/en/4.1/topics/http/sessions/) and converted it into a string, which would I then call upon in the booking form and use as the booking_date input instance when making a booking.

 ![Date String image](readme-images/date-string.png)
 ![Booking String image](readme-images/booking-string.png)